CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 - What does an "undelivered" or "delivered" report mean?
   - One that does not have a successful send?
   - Action with send_error?
+  - This can get deferred to a future work
 - Do we care about the reports in between sending and receiving?
   - Maybe only in the case of error or warnings?
   - From a search perspective only the terminal reports are relevant
-- Why does the submissions page not actually show metadata?
 - Where is the expired at time stored?
   - Reports are available for 60 days? so expiration is just 60 days from the created_at?
+  - Likely a hardcoded value with azure storage
+  - The value we show in the API might not be correct